 Who Will Benefit?

-Individuals with any of the following cardiac conditions may benefit from
+Individuals with any of the following cardiac conditions may benefit from the program:

 - Heart attack (myocardial infarction)